andrewbonas/web-services/src/pages/services.md

       from a elegant single page design to a multiple page user interface site.

-      *   Multiple examples available...
+      *   Optimized web hosting and SEO to make sure all potential customers find you.

-      *   Choose between pre designed site or custom built.
+      *   Choose between a pre designed or custom built site.

-      *   optimized web hosting and SEO to give your new site the greatest online presence.
+      *   Currently have a website that you need help with?
+Let us take a look.

       Contact us for more information